EOSIO/eosjs-keygen/API.md

 <a name="Session..keepAlive"></a>

 ### Session~keepAlive()
 Keep alive (prevent expiration).
-Called automatically if Url navigation
+Called automatically if Uri navigation
     happens or keys are obtained from the keyStore.
 It may be necessary to call this manually.